abougouffa/minemacs/docs/packages.md

 * `bitbake-ts-mode`: A `treesit`-based Bitbake major mode

 ## `me-experimental`
+* `kmacro-x`: A collection of commands, modes and functions built on top of the keyboard macros (kmacros)

 ## `me-extra`
 * `crux`: A Collection of Ridiculously Useful eXtensions for Emacs